-- The applications alignment to the Central Arkansas Workforce Development Board regarding employment, training, education, and supportive services that are needed by adult education students - 2.
-The applications identification of regional priorities as set forth by the Central Arkansas Workforce Development Board. - 3.
-Applicant's alignment of proposed activities, services, and regional needs as identified by the Central Arkansas Workforce Development Area's local plan. - 4.
-How the applicant will promote concurrent enrollment and coordinate referrals for partner services with the Local Workforce Development Board. - 5.
-Details provided about shared cost activities and resources used to support those cost. - 3.10 Based on the analysis described in Appendix B Section 1, identify the industries where a sector partnership is currently being convened in the local area or where there will be an attempt to convene a sector partnership and the timeframe.
-Categorize the sector partnerships as active, emerging, or exploring as defined below. - Active - Has a clear coordinator, convener, or convening team; - Is led by industry as demonstrated by private sector members playing leadership roles; - Has broad industry engagement as demonstrated by industry members attending meetings, partnering on activities, providing in-kind or financial resources, or similar; - o Includes critical and engaged partners across programs from workforce development;
+1. The applications alignment to the Central Arkansas Workforce Development Board regarding employment, training, education, and supportive services that are needed by adult education students

+2. The applications identification of regional priorities as set forth by the Central Arkansas Workforce Development Board.

+3. Applicants alignment of proposed activities, services, and regional needs as identified by the Central Arkansas Workforce Development Area's local plan.

+4. How the applicant will promote concurrent enrollment and coordinate referrals for partner services with the Local Workforce Development Board.

+5. Details provided about shared cost activities and resources used to support those cost.

+3.10 Based on the analysis described in Appendix B - Section 1, identify the industries where a sector partnership is currently being convened in the local area or where there will be an attempt to convene a sector partnership and the timeframe.
+Categorize the sector partnerships as active, emerging, or exploring as defined below.

-- Can demonstrate that the partnership is not "just a workforce thing," "just an economic development thing," or "just an education thing." - Operates in a true labor market region, not within the confines of a workforce area or other geopolitical boundaries; - Operates under some kind of shared strategic plan, road map, etc.; - Can demonstrate clearly identified priorities and an action plan, be able to demonstrate recent or current activities, services or products that are a direct outcome of the partnership.
+- Active - Has a clear coordinator, convener, or convening team; - \circ Is led by industry as demonstrated by private sector members playing leadership roles; - Has broad industry engagement as demonstrated by industry members attending meetings, partnering on activities, providing in-kind or financial resources, or similar; - Includes critical and engaged partners across programs from workforce development; - Can demonstrate that the partnership is not "just a workforce thing," "just an economic development thing," or "just an education thing." - Operates in a true labor market region, not within the confines of a workforce area or other geopolitical boundaries; - Operates under some kind of shared strategic plan, road map, etc.; - Can demonstrate clearly identified priorities and an action plan, be able to demonstrate recent or current activities, services or products that are a direct outcome of the partnership. - Emerging - Has at least an interim coordinator, convener, or convening team; - Has engaged at least one private sector champion to help drive the launch and implementation of a sector partnership; - Includes individuals from workforce development, education, economic development and other programs or organizations in strategic partner roles; - o Actively working to implement strategic priorities outlined in a launch meeting. - Exploring - Is in the infancy stage, but actively considering or planning the preparation needed to launch a partnership; - Working to identify partners who would be involved; - Determining if the partnership really makes sense for the community.